HeinOnline: Expansion

-Even before HOL expanded to include all new law review issues, it was adding other material, starting with the Federal Register in 2002 and a Supreme Court library that included PDFs of all volumes of U.S. Reports.
+Even before HOL expanded to include all new law review issues, it was adding other material, starting with the Federal Register in 2002 and a Supreme Court library that included PDFs of all volumes of United States Reports.
 Significantly, Hein offered the full and complete version of all reported cases, while its competitors often provided truncated and edited versions, with changes in spelling or punctuation to reflect modern usage.
-This was especially true for 19th century cases, which contained extensive lawyers’ arguments in the U.S. Reports.
+This was especially true for 19th century cases, which contained extensive lawyers' arguments in the U.S. Reports.
 These were often deleted in the Lexis and Westlaw versions, but are fully available on HOL.
 Libraries of Treaties and Agreements, legal classics, U.S. Statutes at Large, all Federal Regulations (including those that had been long superseded) were added by 2007, and more material including extensive state material followed.

 HeinOnline has now expanded to include reports and proceedings of federal, state, and local governments and agencies, modern books, non-academic law reviews and journals, current legal periodicals, foreign law reports and statutes, legislative and executive branch reports from foreign governments and NGOs, annual reports of numerous non-legal organizations (such as nineteenth-century antislavery societies, religious organizations, and medical societies), reports from historical international organizations (such as the League of Nations) and modern international organizations (such as the United Nations).
 HOL has placed online, in word-searchable format, virtually all known historical legal periodicals in English.
-The Chief Law Librarian at a major Canadian law school referred to this project as “the epic work of HeinOnline.”
+The Chief Law Librarian at a major Canadian law school referred to this project as "the epic work of HeinOnline".